Allen-Qiu/hrea/README.md

 # visulization

 This picture presents the encoded reviews in the Amazon dataset with categories.

 ![alt text](visual.png)

 # Hierarchical relations of aspects in the Amazondataset

+This is the hierarchical relationships of aspects extracted from the Amazon dataset with 50 banks in the first level and 10 banks in the second level.
+The categories of aspect groups are highlight in red.
+They are inferred by selecting the top two highestscoring categories from their category distributions.
+For each aspect group, the first five aspect terms are selected for presentation.

 ![alt text](fig6.png)